 Here are a few examples:

-4. How to prevent Shyness moving into Social Anxiety
+4. How to prevent Shyness from moving into Social Anxiety

-1. All children are different, some may be more extroverted and some may be more introverted and lack a bit of confidence.
-Help your child gain confidence in non- performance/social activities.
-Does your child really enjoy something?
+1. All children are different; some may be more extroverted, and others may be more introverted and lack confidence.
+Help your child gain confidence in non-performance/social activities.
+Does your child enjoy something?

-You may concentrate on building their self-esteem in that area and within one to one situation or very small groups.
-Encourage them to do jobs around the home with you to promote self-confidence.
-Little jobs such as helping make the bed, preparing food can all help.
+You may focus on building their self-esteem in that area, within one-to-one situations or tiny groups.
+Please encourage them to work with you around the home to promote self-confidence.
+Little jobs, such as helping make the bed and preparing food, can help.

-2. Don’t allow your child to avoid social situations, name and label it to foster those important connections in their cortical brain.
-Accept that there may be a problem and try and go with it rather than work against it.
-You may want to say, “why don’t you stay here until you feel you can go and play with….and when you are ready, let me know and I will still be here.”
+2. Don’t allow your child to avoid social situations, name and label them to foster those essential connections in their cortical brain.
+Accept there may be a problem, and try to overcome it rather than work against it.
+You may want to say, “why don’t you stay here until you feel you can go and play with… When you are ready, let me know, and I will still be here.”

-3. Avoid telling them they are shy, this often makes the situation worse.
-Give them prompts on might be good to say and help them to practice situations with puppets or play people.
+3. Avoid telling them they are shy, which worsens the situation.
+Give them prompts about what might be good to say, and help them practice problems with puppets or play people.

-Start with them developing play dates at home and then allow them to develop confidence in other trusted homes and then move to outside activities.
-It might be best not to give them too many choices of outside activities, two is enough.
+Start with them developing play dates at home, allowing them to build confidence in other trusted homes, and then move to outside activities.
+It might be best not to give them too many outdoor activities; two is enough.

-Ensure that your child understands what anxiety is and what happens to them.
+Ensure your child understands what anxiety is and what happens to them.
 Teach them relaxation and self-talk.
-For more go to my blog section to read more on, Understanding Anxiety or attend my Stop the Worry Cycle workshop on the 30th of November.
+For more, go to my blog section to read about Understanding Anxiety or attend my Stop the Worry Cycle workshop on November 30th.

-Children will show many more somatic ( physical symptoms than adults) they may not know that they are anxious or simply have not developed an emotional language.
+Children will show many more somatic (physical symptoms) than adults.
+They may not know they are anxious or have not developed an emotional language.
 They are more likely to say they feel sick or have a headache.

 3. Externalise the problem